The Unhealthy ENFP

 #7 – They Don’t Take Care of Important Details

 ENFPs are the quintessential “idea people.”
 And while their ability to generate possibilities is astounding, they can lose track of important details along the way.
-For example, paying the bills on time, returning phone calls and e-mails, or even remembering to eat lunch.
+For example, they might forget to pay the bills on time, return phone calls and e-mails, or remember to eat lunch.
 Those who struggle in this area tend to be so wrapped up in their thoughts that they lose track of the necessities of day-to-day living.

 #8 – They Fail to Apply Logic to Their Inspirations